j-s-ashley/cz-2025-summer-minutes/07-13-precouncil.md

 **Secretary note**

 I reserve the right to make clarifying edits after notes are published.
 Such edits will be easily identifiable with old text struck-through (~~example old text~~) and new text following in italics (*example new text*).
+The only exception to this formatting rule is the redaction of inadvertantly-included personally identifying information, which will go unmarked.

 ---